BhargaviDharmavaram/encrypted-timeseries/README.md

 1.Emitter: The emitter generates random data, encrypts it, and sends it to a Socket.IO server for real-time distribution to connected clients.
 The data includes names, origins, and destinations, and each message is encrypted before transmission.

-2. Listener: The listener connects to the Socket.IO server and receives real-time data.
+2.Listener: The listener connects to the Socket.IO server and receives real-time data.
 It decrypts the data and saves it to a MongoDB database, categorizing it by minute timestamps.
 The listener also provides an API endpoint to fetch historical data from the database.

 **Emitter**
 # Requirements
 Node.js and npm installed on your machine.